 - Injury to Internal Organs: Internal organ injury can occur when the occupant is wearing a lap belt and the body bends over the belt in an impact, causing soft tissue or spinal cord injuries.

-- Traumatic Brain Injuries (TBI): If the seatbelt malfunctioned, occupants may hit their heads, leading to TBIs.
+- Traumatic Brain Injuries (TBI): If the seatbelt malfunctions, occupants may hit their heads, leading to TBIs.

 - Chest and neck injuries: Chest injuries can occur from the force of impact.
 Neck injuries can occur if the occupant is of short stature and the belt is across her neck instead of her shoulder.